zhjunyu/2020-sensor-miniproject/Report.md

 Task 2

+I collected 715 lines of data.
+Of the 715 lines, we have:

 The median of temperature in lab 1 is 21.02 degrees, and variance is 6.39.

 The median of occupancy in the office is 2.0, and variance is 1.68.